laravel-enso/helpers/README.md

 ### Includes

 #### Traits
-- IsActiveTrait - adds active and disabled scopes and helper attributes
+- `IsActiveTrait` - adds active and disabled scopes and helper attributes
-- FormattedTimestamps - used to format timestamps created with the timestamps() method in the Laravel migrations
+- `FormattedTimestamps` - used to format timestamps created with the timestamps() method in the Laravel migrations
 #### Classes
+- An `AbstractEnum` class, meant to extended and bringing Enumeration-like functionality
-- A concrete Object class that can be converted to string, JSON and array, meant to be used as-is or extended
+- An `AbstractObject` PSR4 compliant class, that can be converted to string, JSON and array, meant to be extended
-- An AbstractEnum object, meant to extended and bringing Enumeration-like functionality
+- A concrete `Enum` class that comes with a constructor for building an enumeration out of a configuration file/key
+- A concrete `Object` class, extends AbstractObject and has a constructor that can take a KV parameter

 ### Notes